TABLE OF CONTENTS

 notion image

 Governments recognise the importance of social inclusion.
 Programs like the NSW Connecting Seniors Grant have funded croquet lessons to help reduce isolation [34].
-Furthermore, social engagement and health have a reinforcing relationship.
+Social engagement and health have a reinforcing relationship.
 Being part of a club encourages people to stay physically active [30].
 In turn, the improved health from playing croquet makes people more able and willing to socialise.
 This creates a positive feedback loop where physical, mental, and social benefits all reinforce each other.

 Table 2: Comparative Health Benefits of Croquet and Analogous Low-Impact/Mentally Stimulating Activities for Seniors